 The Regulations provide for certain exceptions to this sanctions regime, in particular in relation to financial sanctions (for example to allow for frozen accounts to be credited with interest or other earnings) and also acts done for the purpose of national security or the prevention of serious crime.
-The Regulations also confer powers on the Treasury to issue licenses in respect of activities that would otherwise be prohibited under the financial sanctions imposed by these Regulations.
-Schedule 2 to these Regulations sets out the purposes pursuant to which the Treasury will issue such licences.
+The Regulations also confer powers on the Treasury to issue licences in respect of activities that would otherwise be prohibited under the financial sanctions imposed.
+Schedule 2 to these Regulations sets out the purposes for which the Treasury may issue such licences.